Deep Networks and the Multiple Manifold Problem: Key Proof Elements

 The initial kernel $\ntk$ is a complicated random process defined over the weights $(\weight{1}, \dots, \weight{L+1})$.
 To control it, we first show for fixed $(\vx, \vx')$ that $\ntk(\vx, \vx')$ concentrates with high probability, and then leverage approximate continuity properties to pass to uniform control of $\ntk$.
-We describe pointwise control in this section, and discuss uniformization in \cref{sec:potpurri}.
-The kernel \cref{eq:nom_ntk} can be written in the form
+Here we describe our approach to pointwise control; uniformization is discussed in \cref{sec:potpurri}.
+The kernel can be written in the form

 where $\bfeature{\ell}{\vx}{} = (\weight{L+1} \fproj{L}{\vx} \cdots \weight{\ell+2} \fproj{\ell+1}{\vx})\adj$ will be referred to as \textit{backward features}, and $\fproj{\ell}{\vx}$ is a projection onto $\set{\feature{\ell}{\vx}{}>\Zero}$.
 We consider $\ip{\bfeature{0}{\vx}{}}{\bfeature{0}{\vx'}{}}$ as a representative example: up to a small residual term, this random variable can be expressed as a sum of martingale differences.
 Formally, for $\ell \in [L]$, let $\sigalg{\ell}$ denote the $\sigma$-algebra generated by all weight matrices up to layer $\ell$, with $\sigalg{0}$ denoting the trivial $\sigma$-algebra.
 We can then write